Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 Click here or call (302)734-1200 ext 174.

-FOOD BENEFIT INTERVIEWS
+FOOD BENEFIT RENEWAL INTERVIEWS WILL RESTART IN JULY 2023

 If a food benefit applicant does not meet these conditions, a case worker will contact the applicant to request additional information and/or verification.

-FOOD BENEFIT WORK REQUIREMENTS
+FOOD BENEFIT WORK REQUIREMENTS WILL RESTART IN JULY 2023

 Food benefit work requirements are temporarily suspended.
 Individuals receiving food benefits may still voluntarily participate with the SNAP Employment and Training program for assistance with job search and employment preparation as long as the SNAP Employment and Training offices remain open.

-TANF WORK REQUIREMENTS
+TANF WORK REQUIREMENTS WILL RESTART IN JUNE 2023

 TANF work requirements are temporarily suspended.
 Individuals receiving TANF may still voluntarily participate with the TANF Employment and Training program for assistance with job search and employment preparation as long as the TANF Employment and Training offices remain open.